Monét X Change: 2018–2022: RuPaul's Drag Race

 In June 2019, Monét X Change was one of 37 drag queens to be featured on the cover of New York magazine.
-Monét X Change was one of the Inspirations for Sina Grace's character of Shade, Marvel's first drag queen superhero.
+She was one of the inspirations for Sina Grace's character of Shade, Marvel's first drag queen superhero.

-On October 22, 2019, Monét X Change was announced as part of the cast for the first season of RuPaul's Celebrity Drag Race, a Drag Race spin-off where Drag Race alumni transform celebrities into Drag Queens, which will premiere in 2020.
+On October 22, 2019, Monét X Change was announced as part of the cast for the first season of RuPaul's Celebrity Drag Race, a Drag Race spin-off where Drag Race alumni transform celebrities into drag queens, which premiered in 2020.
 In January 2021, she launched another podcast, Ebony and Irony, co-hosted by Lady Bunny.
-In February 2023, she and Bob The Drag Queen launched their line of cosmetics, BOMO Beauty.
+In February 2023, she and Bob the Drag Queen launched their line of cosmetics, BOMO Beauty.

 In April 2022, Monét X Change was announced as one of the eight returning winners that would be competing in seventh season of RuPaul's Drag Race All Stars, the first ever all-winners season of Drag Race.
 During the competition, Monét X Change placed in the top in three competitive episodes, before ultimately finishing as runner-up to winner Jinkx Monsoon.

 2023–present: Appearances on Dropout

 In July 2023, Monét X Change appeared on the Dungeons & Dragons themed show Dungeons and Drag Queens, which was also the 18th season of the actual play anthology series Dimension 20 on Dropout.
 She later made guest appearances on the Dropout shows Dirty Laundry and Um, Actually.
-In June 2024, it was announced that Monét X Change will host her own variety talk show on Dropout called Monét’s Slumber Party.
+In June 2024, it was announced that Monét X Change will host her own variety talk show on Dropout called Monét's Slumber Party.
 The first episode premiered on July 19, 2024.
 In 2025, she reprised her role in the second season of Dungeons and Drag Queens.

 In March 2024, she was a guest on the CBS comedy game show After Midnight.

 Monét X Change is a founding member of Drag PAC, a political action committee intended to push Gen Z voters to turn out for LGBTQ+ rights for the 2024 United States presidential election.

+In March 2026, Monét X Change appeared on Jeopardy!
+YouTube Edition as a contestant.